toiletbril/smaller/README.md

 # smaller

-A tool that creates `<skin element>.png` from `<skin element>@2x.png` for every `@2x.png` element in an osu! skin, because you wanted to edit skins without desktop environment.
+A tool that creates `<skin element>.png` from `<skin element>@2x.png` for every `@2x.png` element in an osu! skin, because you definitely want to edit skins without desktop environment.

+It supports `png` and `jpg` images, output is always `png`.

 Prebuilt binaries can be [downloaded here](https://github.com/toiletbril/smaller/releases/latest).